-What is an Amortization Table?
+What Is an Amortization Table?

-Amortization tables help you understand how a loan works, and can help you predict your outstanding balance or interest cost at any given time in the future.
+An amortization table is a schedule that lists each monthly payment in a loan as well as how much of each payment goes to interest and how much to the principal.
+Amortization tables help you understand how a loan works, and they can help you predict your outstanding balance or interest cost at any point in the future.

-What does an Amortization Table Show?
+What Is in an Amortization Table?

-Types of Loans
+Types of Amortized Loans

 An amortization table works best for loans with the following characteristics:

-- They are lump-sum (or all-at-once) loans
+- They are lump-sum (or all-at-once) loans.

-- They have fixed interest rates
+- They have fixed interest rates.

-- The monthly payment is fixed (you make the same payment every month)
+- The monthly payment is fixed (you make the same payment every month).

 Other types of loans—specifically variable rate loans and lines of credit—are harder to calculate with an amortization table.
 Credit cards, for example, are tricky to tabulate, because the balance changes every time you make a purchase, and your payments are irregular, as you have the option to pay the minimum, the entire balance, or anything in between.